 Tavalisse is not known to interact with alcohol.
 However, alcohol can worsen some of the side effects of the medication.
 For example, Tavalisse may cause nausea or dizziness.
 Alcohol can also cause these conditions, so drinking while taking Tavalisse may increase your risk of these side effects.

 Tavalisse can also cause more serious side effects, such as elevated liver enzymes, which may be a sign of liver problems.
 Drinking alcohol may increase the risk of liver problems as well.
-If you drink during Tavalisse treatment, you may be at a higher risk than usual.
+If you consume alcohol during Tavalisse treatment, you may have a higher risk of liver problems than usual.

 Tavalisse can interact with several other medications.
 It can also interact with certain supplements and foods.